projectatomic/adb-vagrant-registration/README.md

 end
 ```

+In case of a `rhn_register` manager for the preferred registration pair,
+you would be ask on your username/password/serverurl combination.

 vagrant-registration supports all the options of rhnreg_ks's command.
 You can set any option easily by setting `config.registration.OPTION_NAME = 'OPTION_VALUE'`
 in your Vagrantfile (please see the rhnreg_ks's documentation for option description).